-- Reconsider your need to travel to the State of Guerrero, except for the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and the toll road to Taxco, due to the very high levels of violent crime and volatile security situation.
+Reconsider your need to travel to the State of Guerrero, except for the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and the toll road to Taxco, due to the very high levels of violent crime and volatile security situation.
 This includes Acapulco.
-See Safety and security.
+See

-- Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, and the Monarch butterfly reserves, due to increasing organised crime and the volatile security situation in the state.
+Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, and the Monarch butterfly reserves, due to organised crime and the volatile security situation in the state.
+See

-- Reconsider your need to travel to the State of Tamaulipas due to the high levels of crime, including kidnapping and extortion.
-See Safety and security.
+Reconsider your need to travel to the State of Tamaulipas due to the high levels of crime, including kidnapping and extortion.
+See

-- Travellers may become victims of violence directed against others.
-Avoid all large public gatherings, protests and demonstrations as they may turn violent.
+Travellers can become victims of violence directed against others.
+Avoid all large public gatherings, protests and demonstrations as they could turn violent.
+See

 Entry and exit